h111359/hmh-git/git-command/05-restoring.md

 If we want to revert the state of older commit, we will use git revert.
 This will create a new commit with the state of the commit with the provided SHA

     git revert 06327fb

+#### Return to a previous commit in a Git repository and discard all changes made after that commit,

+git log --oneline
+git reset --hard <commit-hash>
+git push origin HEAD --force